Vinelab/go-init/README.md

 ## Installation
 - Clone this repository in a location from your `GOPATH`
 - Replace all occurrences of `go-init` with the name of the project

-> If you with to change the port that the app will listen to, go to `main.go`
+> If you wish to change the port that the app will listen to, go to `main.go`

 ## Usage
 ### Routing